 Pulmonary function tests (also called lung function tests) help measure how well your lungs are working.
 The tests measure the amount of air you breathe out (exhale) and how long it takes for you to exhale completely.
-These tests are done to diagnose lung conditions such as asthma and COPD.
-They may be done before and after you take certain medications.
-They may also be used to find out whether your shortness of breath gets worse with exercise.
+These tests are done to diagnose lung conditions such as asthma and COPD (chronic obstructive pulmonary disease).
+They may be done before and after you take certain medicines.
+They may also be used to find out if your shortness of breath gets worse with exercise.
 Over time, pulmonary function tests can help you and your healthcare providers see how well your treatment is working.

 A complete pulmonary function test has 3 parts.
 You may be given the entire test or only certain parts.
-The entire test is painless and can last 45–90 minutes.
+The entire test is painless and can last 45 to 90 minutes.
 If you get tired, you can take a break between test sections.

 Follow any instructions you are given to prepare for the test.
 Otherwise, your test may be canceled.

-Stop smoking for 8–12 hours before the test.
+Don't drink alcohol for at least 4 hours before the test.

-Avoid caffeine and eat only a light meal.
-Also, limit the amount of fluids you drink.
+Don't have caffeine and eat only a light meal.
+Also limit the amount of fluids you drink.

 Wear loose clothes that don’t restrict your breathing.